SergiusTheBest/kmtest/README.md

 ## Running tests

-Running KTest based tests means starting a driver.
+Running KmTest based tests means starting a driver.
 It is highly recommended to do this inside a virtual machine.
 Any assertion failure will trigger a kernel debugger breakpoint or a BSOD if there is no debugger.

 *Refer to [samples/CalcTest/CalcTest.cmd](samples/CalcTest/CalcTest.cmd) for how to start a driver from the command line.*

 ### Test output
-KTest writes messages to the debug output.
+KmTest writes messages to the debug output.
 It can be viewed by WinDbg, DbgView or similar tools.
 A sample test output is demonstrated below:

 ```
 **************************************************
-* KTEST BEGIN
+* KMTEST BEGIN
 **************************************************
 --------------------------------------------------
 SCENARIO: Addition operation